 Purpose | Defines measures for maintaining the confidentiality, integrity, and availability of the organization’s data |

-Applies to | All users as well as data storage and information processing systems |
+Applies to | All users, as well as data storage and information processing systems |

 - What data is collected